-15.6.3 United Kingdom
+15.5.3 United Kingdom

-In addition to what it is provided for in the previous section, the Sole Global Coordinator and Bookrunner (A) has only communicated or caused to be communicated and will only communicate or cause to be communicated any invitation or inducement to engage in investment activity (within the meaning of Section 21 of the UK Financial Services and Markets Act 2000 ("FSMA")) received by it in connection with the issue or sale of any Preferential Subscription Rights and New Ordinary Shares in circumstances in which Section 21(1) of the FSMA does not apply to the Company and (B) has complied and will comply with all applicable provisions of the FSMA with respect to anything done by it in relation to the Preferential Subscription Rights and New Ordinary Shares in, from or otherwise involving the United Kingdom.
+In addition to what it is provided for in the previous section, the Managers (A) has only communicated or caused to be communicated and will only communicate or cause to be communicated any invitation or inducement to engage in investment activity (within the meaning of Section 21 of the UK Financial Services and Markets Act 2000 ("FSMA")) received by it in connection with the issue or sale of any Preferential Subscription Rights and New Ordinary Shares in circumstances in which Section 21(1) of the FSMA does not apply to the Company and (B) has complied and will comply with all applicable provisions of the FSMA with respect to anything done by it in relation to the Preferential Subscription Rights and New Ordinary Shares involving the United Kingdom.

-15.7 Interests of persons involved in the Offering
+15.6 Interests of persons involved in the Offering

-The Company is not aware of any link or significant economic interest between the Company and the entities participating in the Offering (Directors, Company Secretary, Investment Manager, Sole Global Coordinator and Bookrunner, Agent Bank and legal advisors), except for the strictly professional relationship derived from the legal and financial advice described therein in relation to the Offering.
+The Company is not aware of any link or significant economic interest between the Company and the entities participating in the Offering (Directors, Company Secretary, Investment Manager, Managers, Agent Bank and legal advisors), except for the strictly professional relationship derived from the legal and financial advice described therein in relation to the Offering.